The limit points of the top and bottom eigenvalues of regular graphs: The top eigenvalues of bounded degree graphs

-We now prove the following useful lemma, whose special case is Lemma 3.2 in \cite{Al} (See also \cite{AGS}, \cite{Ka} for related arguments.) \begin{lemma} Let $H$ be a graph with maximum degree $d \geq 2$.
-Let $U$ be an independent set such that the union of some connected component of $H \setminus U$ with $U$ satisfies that the $(l+1)$ neighborhood of $U$ in it is a collection of $|U|$ vertex disjoint trees with roots being the vertices in $U$.
+We now prove the following useful lemma, whose special case is Lemma 3.2 in \cite{Al1} (See also \cite{AGS}, \cite{Ka} for related arguments.) \begin{lemma} Let $H$ be a graph with maximum degree $d \geq 2$ and let $U$ be an independent set of vertices.
+Suppose, further, that the induced subgraph of $H$ on the union of $U$ with the $(l+1)$ neighborhood of $U$ in some connected component of $H \setminus U$ is a collection of $|U|$ vertex disjoint trees, where the roots are the vertices of $U$.
 For each $i$ satisfying $0\leq i \leq l+ 1$, let $X_i$ be the set of vertices of distance exactly $i$ from $U$ in those trees.
 Let $\vv$ be a nonzero eigenvector of $H$ with eigenvalue at least $2\sqrt{d-1}$.
 Then for every $1 \leq i \leq l-1$ and any $1 \leq j \leq \min(l-i, i)$,

 As a consequence, for any $1 \leq i \leq l-1$,

 \end{lemma} \begin{proof} Let $u \in X_i$ where $1\leq i \leq l$, and let $u'$ be its unique neighbor in $X_{i-1}$.
 Then

 Thus by writing $\vv(u') = (d(u')-1)\vv(u')/(d(u')-1)$ and by Cauchy-Schwarz, we have